The Day After Trinity

-The Day After Trinity (a.k.a.
-The Day After Trinity: J. Robert Oppenheimer and the Atomic Bomb) is a 1980 documentary film directed and produced by Jon H. Else in association with KTEH public television in San Jose, California.
+The Day After Trinity (or The Day After Trinity: J. Robert Oppenheimer and the Atomic Bomb) is a 1981 documentary film directed and produced by Jon H. Else in association with KTEH public television in San Jose, California.

+Synopsis

 The film tells the story of J. Robert Oppenheimer (1904–1967), the theoretical physicist who led the effort to build the first atomic bomb, tested in July 1945 at Trinity site in New Mexico.
 It features interviews with several Manhattan Project scientists, as well as newly declassified archival footage.

 The film's title comes from an interview seen near the conclusion of the documentary.
 Robert Oppenheimer is asked for his thoughts on Sen. Robert F. Kennedy's efforts to urge President Lyndon Johnson to initiate talks to stop the spread of nuclear weapons.
 "It's 20 years too late," Oppenheimer replies.
-After a pause he states, "It should have been done the day after Trinity."
+After a pause, he states, "It should have been done the day after Trinity."